dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 IPC mechamisms.
 After ten successful timed runs, an average of 84993,3ns was yielded.
 This is considerably faster than the mechanism (**work out some
 % here**).

+# Data Copy

+Data copy is an IPC mechanism that was difficult to implement.
+During the implementation process